-Simultaneous with the completion of this offering, we anticipate that our common stock will be listed on The Nasdaq Stock Market, although there is no assurance that our common stock will ever be quoted on such exchange.
+Upon the completion of this offering, we anticipate that our common stock will be listed on The Nasdaq Stock Market.
 Under the listing requirements and rules of The Nasdaq Stock Market, independent directors must compose a majority of a listed company's board of directors within 12 months after its initial public offering.
 In addition, the rules of The Nasdaq Stock Market require that, subject to specified exceptions and phase in periods following its initial public offering, each member of a listed company's audit and compensation committees be independent.
-Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act or Rule 10A-3.
+Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Securities Exchange Act of 1934, as amended, or Rule 10A-3.
 Under the rules of The Nasdaq Stock Market, a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.